elemel/fungeoneer/docs/chapters/09/a-grain-of-truth.md

 And-gates, or-gates, and exclusive-or-gates perform bitwise-and, bitwise-or, and bitwise-exclusive-or, respectively.

-Shifters perform an arithmetic shift: move the bits of `b` to the left by `a` bit positions, or to the right if `a` is negative.
+Shifters perform bit shifting, moving the bits of `b` to the left by `a` bit positions, or to the right if `a` is negative.
+Right shifts are arithmetic, preserving the sign of `b`.

 After how many ticks do you leave the dungeon?